mrbelowski/r3e_crewchief_v3/README.txt

+"what's [the car in front / the guy in front / the car ahead / the guy ahead]'s best lap" "what's [the car behind / the guy behind]'s last lap" "what's [the car behind / the guy behind]'s best lap" "what tyre(s) is [opponent driver last name / opponent race position] on" (DTM 2014 only - reports "options" or "primes") "what are my sector times"
+"what's my last sector time"
-"what's [the car in front / the guy in front / the car ahead / the guy ahead]'s best lap" "what's [the car behind / the guy behind]'s last lap" "what's [the car behind / the guy behind]'s best lap" "who's leading" (this one only works if you have the driver name recording for the lead car) "who's [ahead / ahead in the race / in front / in front in the race / behind / behind in the race]" (gives the name of the car in front / behind in the race or on the timing sheet for qual / practice.
+"who's leading" (this one only works if you have the driver name recording for the lead car) "who's [ahead / ahead in the race / in front / in front in the race / behind / behind in the race]" (gives the name of the car in front / behind in the race or on the timing sheet for qual / practice.
 This one only works if you have the driver name recording for that driver)
 "who's [ahead on track / in front on track / behind on track]" (gives the name of the car in front / behind in on track, regardless of his race / qual position.
 This one only works if you have the driver name recording for that driver)